-Several degree programmes for the 2023-2024 academic year have an enrolment quota, restricting the number of students that can be admitted.
-Enrolment for these programmes is open between 1 October 2022 and 15 January 2023.
+Several degree programmes for the 2024-2025 academic year have an enrolment quota, restricting the number of students that can be admitted.
+Enrolment for these programmes is open until 15 January 2024.

 The Amsterdam University of Applied Sciences (AUAS) applies an enrolment quota for a number of reasons.
 These may include limited job prospects, a shortage of work placements or limited facilities within the programme itself.

 If the number of enrolment applications (after the enrolment deadline of 15 January) exceeds the number of available places, admission will be on a selective basis.

 For the 2024-2025 academic year, an enrolment quota applies for the following English-taught degree programmes:

 For Dutch programmes with an enrolment quota, refer to Selectie.

 Following your enrolment application, the degree programme will invite you to participate in the selection procedure.
 Refer to the specific degree programme of your choice for the selection procedure dates.
 Make sure to mark these dates in your calendar.
 Not participating in the selection procedure means you will not receive a ranking number or a placement certificate, and you will not be able to start the degree programme in September.